-You may also use walnut to smoke beef or veal breast, known as brisket (which we have a great recipe for!).
+You may also use walnut to smoke beef or veal breast, known as brisket (which I have a great recipe for!).
 It’s a very succulent and juicy cut of meat.

 Use some walnut to give a strong smoky flavor, but make sure to mix with fruitwood.

 Should you mix walnut for smoking?

-If you are going to use walnut to smoke, most experts will tell you that you need to mix the walnut with other woods to avoid having stringent bitter-tasting meat.
+If you’re going to use walnut to smoke, most experts will tell you that you need to mix the walnut with other woods to avoid having stringent bitter-tasting meat.

 If you don’t mix the walnut, you’re probably not going to enjoy the taste you’re left with.
 Definitely use other woods to take away from its tanginess and sharpness.

 What woods are best to mix with walnut?

 The main reason you should mix walnut with other woods is to create a milder, more flavorful smoke.
 It’s best to combine it with lighter wood.